oracle/docker-images/OracleTuxedo/OracleTSAM/README.md

       - db:db.box
 ```

-You may also run the TSAM container with the `oracle/database:11.2.0.2-xe` image provided on [GitHub](https://github.com/oracle/docker-images/tree/master/OracleDatabase).
+You may also run the TSAM container with the `oracle/database:11.2.0.2-xe` image provided in the [OracleDatabase](../../OracleDatabase).
 Due to the `oracle/database:11.2.0.2-xe` container creates new database and generates random `sys` user password on startup, a little "hacking" is needed to make the `sys` password fixed.
 See the [xe-db-svc](samples/xe-db-svc) in the `samples` folder for more detail.

 ### Changing the database connection information to a running TSAM application
 The Oracle Database connection is managed in the Oracle WebLogic domain, under the datasource named `tsamds`.
 The TSAM application itself does not hold any database connection specific information, instead refers to the database through a JNDI named `jdbc/tsamds`.